Tyl3r-Engel/E-commerce_Storefront/README.md

 ## Description

-This application aims to create an E-commerce clothing line store front.
+This application aims to create an E-commerce clothing line storefront.

 #### Technologies